-To be published before December 2021.
+To be published.
 It's worth signing up for our newsletter just for the alert about this one!

 Susanne Hirzel: Hard to tell.
 She knew very little about White Rose operations.
 In her postwar memoirs, she said she lied (while her brother told the truth).
 Therefore her descriptions of the leaflet mailing in Stuttgart that she carried out along with her brother directly contradict her postwar accounts.